 To Foreign Students Considering Studying in Aichi Shukutoku University.
 JAPAN STUDY SUPPORT is a website jointly operated by The Asian Students Cultural Association and Benesse Corporation.
 It provides information about studying in Japan.

-The website also provides detailed information about Aichi Shukutoku University and its faculties of Center for Japanese Language and Culture, Letters, Human Services, Human Informatics, Global Culture and Communication, Business, Health and Medical Sciences, Psychology, Creation and Representation, Global Communication, and Food and Health Sciences .
+The website also provides detailed information about Aichi Shukutoku University and its faculties of Global Culture and Communication, Business, Global Communication, Center for Japanese Language and Culture, Letters, Human Informatics, Psychology, Creation and Representation, Health and Medical Sciences, Food and Health Sciences, Human Services, Education (tentative translation), and Architecture (tentative translation).
 Take full advantage of the site to learn everything you would like to know about Aichi Shukutoku University.

 In addition, information for about 1,300 universities, graduate schools, two-year colleges, and vocational schools that accept foreign students is also posted.